girlgonedata/Data_Job_Market_Top_Skills_PL/project/README.md

 # **Skills in the Data Job Market in Poland**
 # Introduction
 Let's embark on an exploration of the data job market.
-In this project, I delve into job postings from 2023 to uncover valuable insights into top-paying roles, in-demand skills, and where high demand meets high salaries in data analytics within the Polish job market.
+In this project, I delve into job postings from 2023 to uncover valuable insights into top-paying roles, in-demand skills, and where high demand meets high salaries in data job market in Poland.
 # Background
 Entering the data job market, especially after a career change, can be challenging.
 What are hiring companies looking for?
 Which skills should I prioritize learning?
 What are the top-paid skills?
 To better navigate the data job market, this project analyzes job postings to identify crucial details such as salaries and skills.
 The research results are split into: